chris-jeune/Snake-Game/README.md

 If you encounter any issues while playing the game or have any questions, feel free to open an issue on GitHub.

 ### Acknowledgements:
-This Simple Snake Game project was developed by me(@chris-jeune) as part of [Development of programs in a graphical environment course].
+This Simple Snake Game project was developed by me(@chris-jeune) as part of the Development of programs in a graphical environment course.

 ### Future Improvements:
-- **Enhanced Graphics:** Improve the visual elements of the game, including snake sprites, food items, and background.
+- **Enhanced Graphics:** Improve the visual elements of the game, including snake sprites, food items, and the grid.
 - **Community Feedback:** Gather feedback from users and the development community to identify areas for improvement and prioritize future updates.

 ### Enjoy the Game!